pga03/docs-first-discovery/src/documents/keyboardTTS.md

 **File:** `panels.js`

-Adds the self-voicing to read the instructions at the various stages of the [Sticky Key Panel](keyboard.md) workflow.
-This component is not intended to be used on its own, but provided as a grade to the Sticky Key Panel Component.
+Adds the self-voicing to read the instructions at the various stages of the [Sticky Keys Panel](keyboard.md) workflow.
+This component is not intended to be used on its own, but provided as a grade to the Sticky Keys Panel Component.
 This component also relies on the availability of a component with the [fluid.textToSpeech](http://docs.fluidproject.org/infusion/development/TextToSpeechAPI.html) grade within the component hierarchy to do the actual speaking.

-## Adding a Sticky Key Panel – Text To Speech to a Component/Grade
+## Adding a Sticky Keys Panel – Text To Speech to a Component/Grade

-To mixin the Sticky Key Panel – Text To Speech into your Component/Grade, supply it as a `gradeNames` option in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):
+To mixin the Sticky Keys Panel – Text To Speech into your Component/Grade, supply it as a `gradeNames` option in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):

 ```javascript